jjczajka/YlipCSD/README.md

-## Support is currently being added for predicting Overexpression targets (3 Aug 2021).
-Updates should should be implemented within two weeks
+## Support is currently being added for predicting Overexpression targets (26 Aug 2021).
+Updates are almost complete and undergoing final verfications.